raspberrypilearning/3D-scene/en/step_5.md

 if on edge, bounce
 ```

-For more information on motion, explore [Animate using motion](https://projects.raspberrypi.org/en/projects/interactive-animation/3){:target="_blank"} in Challenge 1 Interactive animation.
+For more information on motion, explore [Animate using motion](https://projects.raspberrypi.org/en/projects/interactive-animation/3){:target="_blank"} in Interactive animation (Challenge project 1).

 --- /collapse ---